codeforamerica/form-flow/README.md

 **Note that you will need to include all the associated fields in your Flow Inputs Class file.
 Meaning
-if you give the address fragment an inputName of `homeAddress` you will need to include all of the above-mentioned fields in your Flow Inputs Class file.**
+if you give the address fragment an inputName of `homeAddress` you will need to include all the above-mentioned fields in your Flow Inputs Class file.**

 ### Storage of Validated Addresses